 Produce can be your best friend

-When building a gluten-free lunch, don’t skimp on produce.
+Produce can be your best friend when building a gluten-free lunch.
 It’s a great way to fill out a lunchbox and let your child feel full.
 Items such as sugar snap peas, sliced strawberries, and even a small salad are all fantastic lunch options.
 Pick out produce that will keep well over time.
 Items such as apples, pears, and watermelon may not be ideal as they don’t do well once sliced.
 Here are a few of our favorites.